bjclark13/javascript_ahbc_august2021/lessons/Day16.md

 ### 8:30 - 9

 JavaScript Projects Introduction
 Decide on which project to do.
+First-come-first-serve

 ### 9 - 10